Frequently Asked Questions About Divorce & Family Law

 - $450 for flat rate on uncontested retainer, together with $400 filing fees

 - $290 per hour

-To know how much your case may cost, contact the law offices of Bryan L. Salamone & Associates, P.C. today.
-The firm's prices are most competitive compared to reputable Long Island divorce and family law firms.
+To know how much your divorce may cost, contact the law offices of Bryan L. Salamone & Associates, P.C. today.
+The firm's prices are the most competitive compared to other reputable Long Island divorce and family law firms.
 This is based on the firm's experience, size, rate of success, and clear focus on divorce and family law only.